 I have a BSc in Physics (U. Adelaide), a BA(Hons) in English (U Adelaide) and a doctorate from the University of Oxford, where I studied as a Rhodes scholar.
 My books include 'Reading Popular Physics' (Ashgate 2007), 'Antarctica in Fiction' (Cambridge 2012), 'South Pole: Nature and Culture' (Reaktion 2016), and 'Anthropocene Antarctica' (Routledge 2019).
 My research explores the way we use stories to create our different ideas of the Antarctic region – as a travel destination, a site of scientific inquiry, a symbol of changing global climate, and a place with a particular set of meanings for Tasmania and Australia.
 My work is interdisciplinary and I frequently collaborate with colleagues in a wide range of fields, including tourism studies, history, geography, sociology, musicology and marine biology.
-I am currently Associate Dean, Research Performance in the College of Arts, Law and Education and a researcher in the School of Humanities at UTAS.
+I am a researcher in the School of Humanities at UTAS.